PICKUP AND HANDLING TIPS:

 Our washed oysters will still need a light bath right before preparing.
 We tend to put them in a large container full of water and jostle them around, then give a final spray.
 Don't let them sit in this fresh water long, again their brininess could dilute.

 Unwashed half/bushels should stay dirty until you're ready to use them.
 If you have access to a driveway and pressure washer this is our favorite way to get them clean.
 Spread 'em out, spray 'em off.
+(Guys, if your equipment has ever seen chemicals use a jet nozzle straight from the hose instead ;).
 The clusters can be separated with a light hammer.

 If you're new to shucking, this video was the only one that helped me get it right.
 If you are really struggling sometimes a flathead screwdriver makes it easier. https://youtu.be/6tXNl9zhXkU